EKOenergy: EKOenergy's Environmental Fund and nature conservation

-EKOenergy mentioned in other environmental standards
+EKOenergy mentioned by other environmental standards

 LEED

-The European versions of the LEED Standard explicitly recommend the use of EKOenergy labelled electricity.
+The LEED Standard explicitly recommends the use of EKOenergy labelled electricity.
 Buildings aiming at LEED certification can get extra points if the electricity used in that building is EKOenergy certified.
 The text “LEED 2009 BD+C Supplemental Reference Guide with Alternative Compliance Paths for Europe” gives EKOenergy the same status as Green-e certified RECs in the US.
 They write: "The EKOenergy electricity certification scheme represents the best available pan-European option for the sustainable and additional consumption of renewable electricity within Europe.
 EKOenergy certifies renewable electricity that goes beyond the regulations of European directives and national governments of Europe."

 Greenhouse Gas Protocol

 The Greenhouse Gas Protocol is a worldwide standard for carbon accounting.
 It is a joint product of the World Resources Institute and the World Business Council for Sustainable Development.
 In January 2015, the Secretariat of the Greenhouse Gas Protocol published the Scope 2 Guidance, which gave advice about carbon accounting.
 The Guidance refers to EKOenergy several times.
 Chapter 11, which encourages companies to go one step further, refers to EKOenergy’s Climate Fund.